 Historically, observer coverage was low in the domestic fishery; therefore observer-reported length composition data are not as well estimated for this fleet relative to the foreign chartered fleet.
-Nevertheless, length composition data for both fleets show similar patterns (Figure 7 and Figure 88).
-These distributions are now better described by data from the catch documentation system, which provides a complete census of fish lengths for the fishery since 2011 (Figure 6 and Figure 7).
+Nevertheless, length composition data for both fleets show similar patterns (Figure 7 and Figure 8).
+These distributions are now better described by data from the catch documentation scheme system, which provides a complete census of fish lengths for the fishery since 2011 (Figure 14 and Figure 15).

-Since 1990, the proportion of the domestic fleet catch under 140 centimetres has varied from less than about 20% from 2003 to 2008 to over 60% from 2016 to 2020, suggesting that there are fewer spawningage fish (with the proportion then declining since 2016, Figure 10).
+Since 1990, the proportion of the domestic fleet catch under 140 centimetres has varied from less than about 20% from 2003 to 2008 to over 60% from 2016 to 2021, suggesting that there were fewer spawning-age fish (with the proportion then declining since 2016, Figure 10).

-From 1989 to 2015, the proportion of the charter fleet catch under 140 centimetres has varied from less than 10% in 2001-2004 to over 60% in 2010 (Table 9 and Figure 9).
+From 1989 to 2015, the proportion of the charter fleet catch under 140 centimetres has varied from less than 10% in 2001- 2004 to over 60% in 2010 (Table 9 and Figure 9).
 In 2013, the proportion dropped to less than 30% as a result of growth (progression of the main length mode).
 Overall, the proportions fluctuate in a manner consistent with periods of above and below average recruitment (for example, in two to three-year cycles).